SideStore/MacAnisette/README.md

 # MacAnisette
 This Swift package allows you to more easily use the private class `AOSUtilities` on macOS to generate anisette data.

-This package exports a single function that uses `[AnyHashable : Any]` class to hold the result.
+This package exports a single function that uses `[AnyHashable : Any]` dictionary to hold the result.
 ```swift
 func genAOSAnisette() -> [AnyHashable : Any]
 ```